ssbubber/TradingReport/README.md

     4. reports
     5. Libraries
     6. inputfile
-3. Copy all the java files & Manifest.mf into code
+3. Copy all the java files(from com/sarabjeet/task) & Manifest.mf into code
 4. Copy the input transaction file into inputfile
 5. Copy the log4j.jar into the directory - libraries
 6. Copy the following files in the resources directory: